kwur/new-kwur-site/_posts/2008-09-09-fall-08-schedule.md

       </td>

       <td>
-        Servin&#8217; up a plethora of the cool, funky, and old time.
+        Servin’ up a plethora of the cool, funky, and old time.
 We are fat heroes of soul.
       </td>
     </tr>